awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/ddb-item-tracker/README.md

-#  Creating the Amazon DynamoDB web application item tracker
+#  Create an Amazon DynamoDB item tracker web application

 ## Purpose
-You can develop a web application to tracks and reports on work items using the AWS SDK for JavaScript version 3 to access the following services:
+You can develop a web application to track and report on work items using the AWS SDK for JavaScript version 3 to access the following services:

 + Amazon DynamoDB to store the data